-We have named this technology PyzoFlex® because both the pyroelectric effect (e.g., for the creation of temperature-sensitive barriers or robotic hands) and the piezoelectric effect (e.g., for 3D-touch interfaces) are utilized.
+We have named this technology PyzoFlex® because both the pyroelectric effect (e.g., for the creation of temperature-sensitive barriers or robotic hands) and the piezoelectric effect (e.g., for <link internal link in current>3D-touch interfaces) are utilized.
 Any mechanical deformation caused by contact, pressure or movement can also be used to generate electrical energy (piezoelectric energy harvesting).

 Wherever pressure / temperature changes, vibrations or shock waves occur, piezoelectric and pyroelectric generators can be used to convert mechanical deformation (changes in thickness) and temperature differences into electrical energy.
 Ferroelectric polymers belonging to the PVDF-Class (polyvinylidene fluoride) are used as a basic material due to the fact that they exhibit strong piezoelectric and pyroelectric activity after a poling procedure.
 These materials are also extremely stable, UV and weather resistant, flame-retardant and have a high chemical durability.

 The range of applications for such large-scale, low-cost sensors, which can be integrated into any curved or textured surface, seems almost unlimited from today's perspective.
 PyzoFlex® sensors could be used in all areas of daily life and industry, whereby in particular

 - Consumer Electronics (<link internal link in current>Human-Machine-Interfaces),

 - Security (job safety, 360° motion detection, biometrics),